Skip to main content Skip to footer

 What is Youth in Policing?

-The Durham Regional Police Service (DRPS) Youth in Policing (YIP) Initiative is a paid employment and personal development opportunity for youth ages 15-18.
+The Durham Regional Police Service (DRPS) Youth in Policing (YIP) Initiative is a paid personal, professional, and community development opportunity for youth ages 15-18.
 The program has been running since 2006 in partnership with Ontario's Ministry of Children, Community and Social Services.

-Each year, YIP employs more than 180 students from across Durham Region.
-As employees of the DRPS, youth engage in hands-on learning experiences that emphasize the importance of leadership, teamwork, and community engagement.
-YIP aims to empower others to make positive changes within their communities, personal lives, and the lives of others.
+Each year, YIP employs more than 200 students from across Durham Region.
+As employees of the DRPS, youth engage in hands-on learning experiences that emphasize the importance of community safety and well-being.
+Through YIP, students can develop the knowledge, skills, and abilities to make a positive impact within their lives and communities, ultimately creating a ripple effect of change.

 Our Mission